Sachimugu/AHD-sentiment-analysis./README.md

 # SENTIMENTAL ANALYSIS ON MAJOR ANTI-HYPERTENNSIVE DRUGS

 ### 1.1 Objective
-The objective of this project is to carry out sentimental analysis on commonly prescribed anti-hypernsive drugs in the united state.
-Build a webapp that either reassure user of these drugs based on review sentiment.
-Anti hypertensive drugs used are
+The objective of this project is to carry out sentimental analysis on commonly prescribed anti-hypertensive drugs in the united state.
+Build a web-app that reassure user of these drugs based on review sentiment.
+Anti hypertensive drugs used are:
 - Amlodipine ```Brand names: Norvasc, Katerzia, Norliqva```
 - Metoprolol ```Brand names: Metoprolol Succinate ER, Metoprolol Tartrate, Lopressor, Toprol-XL```
 - Lisinopril ```Brand names: Zestril, Prinivil, Qbrelis```